-What’s the difference between AP and honors courses?
+What’s are the differences between AP and honors classes?

 - Should my son or daughter take AP or honors courses?

 - Are AP and honors courses even that different from one another?

 AP and honors courses are, in fact, very different from one another.